Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

 The natural spectacle of Bryce Canyon National Park is yours to explore today.
-Pack a lunch that you can enjoy along the bike route, stop at the Bruce Canyon Lodge for a take-out lunch to enjoy rim-side, or plan to have lunch back at the hotel.
+Pack a lunch to enjoy along the bike route, stop at Bryce Canyon Lodge for a take-out meal to enjoy rim-side, or plan to return to the hotel for lunch.

-After breakfast, you get an early start on the Bryce Canyon Shared-Use Path.
-At the entrance to the park, you stop at the visitor center.
-Its exhibits provide a preview of the geological wonder about to unfold before you.
+After breakfast, you’ll get an early start on the Bryce Canyon Shared-Use Path.
+Your first stop is the visitor center, where exhibits provide a preview of the geological wonders ahead.

-Your route leads you into the park, passing stunning rock formations and stands of ponderosa pine.
-When the path was completed, it provided leisurely outdoor access from Bryce Canyon City to Inspiration Point, your first destination.
-Though Inspiration Point lies at 8,100 feet, the bike trail never exceeds a grade of 6%, making for an easy-to-moderate ride.
-Once you arrive, you gaze upon a spectacular canvas of finger-like hoodoos standing in a natural amphitheater, the Boat Mesa stretching out behind.
+Your ride leads into the park, passing dramatic rock formations and stands of ponderosa pine.
+The path offers leisurely access from Bryce Canyon City to Inspiration Point—your first destination.
+Though Inspiration Point sits at 8,100 feet, the trail’s grade never exceeds 6%, making for an easy-to-moderate ride.
+Upon arrival, you’ll be treated to a breathtaking view of finger-like hoodoos rising in a natural amphitheater, backed by the striking Boat Mesa.

-You may return to the hotel the way you came, or our longer option follows the Bryce Canyon Scenic Drive.
-This magnificent route runs the entire length of the park, 18 miles.
-You pause along the way to take in remarkable views of the Natural Bridge, an 85-foot-long arch eroded away over millennia, and the sweeping expanse of Agua Canyon, home to the majestic condor.
-The culmination of your ride is Rainbow Point, at 9,100 feet, from where you can gaze across the entire park.
+You may return to the hotel the same way, or opt for a longer route along the Bryce Canyon Scenic Drive.
+This spectacular 18-mile road stretches the full length of the park.
+Pause to admire landmarks like Natural Bridge—an 85-foot arch sculpted by erosion—and Agua Canyon, a favorite perch for the majestic California condor.
+The route culminates at Rainbow Point, at 9,100 feet, where you can take in sweeping views across the entire park.

-This afternoon, your trip leaders are happy to help you plan some hiking in Bryce.
-After a full and rewarding day, gather together for an included dinner at a local restaurant.
+This afternoon, your trip leaders are happy to help you plan a hike in Bryce.
+After a full and rewarding day, gather for an included dinner at a local restaurant.

 Today's Ride Choices